Cole-Godfrey/BOTTI/README.md

 I've recently implemented a Deep Q Network, a type of Convolutional Neural Network, to enhance BOTTI's capabilities:

-- **Improved Navigation:** The DQN allows BOTTI to navigate VALORANT maps more effectively.
+- **Navigation:** BOTTI can now move!
+The DQN allows it to navigate 3D environments from a 2D screen capture.
+Note that this is still in early stages, so it isn't great at doing this yet.
 - **Strategic Ability Usage:** BOTTI can now make intelligent decisions about when and how to use abilities.
+Also still in development, right now it may be randomly spamming abilities (I don't know why).
-- **Integration with Existing Systems:** The DQN works alongside the YOLO-based object detection system, combining high-level strategy with precise aiming and shooting.
+- **Integration with Existing Systems:** The DQN works alongside the YOLO-based object detection system, combining high-level strategy (bit of a stretch) with precise aiming and shooting (actually accurate).

 NOTE: I have trained an agent using this DQN and it has been decent, however I will be improving on it further.
 Since GitHub doesn't allow files larger than 25MB, I can't upload the trained model (almost 500MB), so you will have to train it on your own.
 I recommend training it for at least 100 episodes, which for me took about 8 hours.
 I trained it for about 30 on VALORANT and it seemed to not get stuck, but also is just aimlessly wandering around the environment.
 If anyone has a solution to upload the model, please let me know.
+For now, you will have to train it by yourself.

 ## Installation